-If you suffer from bloating, diarrhea, constipation or other symptoms of Irritable Bowel Syndrome, Oshi Health can help you gain control of your digestive health as a covered benefit.
+If you suffer from reflux, bloating, diarrhea, constipation or other gastrointestinal symptoms, Oshi Health can help you gain control of your digestive health as a covered benefit.

 GI Care that Fits Your Life

 With the right plan and support, the healing journey is transformational.
 Together, we’ll figure out the patterns, discover the root causes of symptoms, and create sustainable behavior and lifestyle changes.